How to Check if All Azure Users Have MFA Enabled

 1. Finds all users in Azure Active Directory who do not have MFA enabled.

-2. Sends a report of all Azure users with insufficient security settings to a designated administrator.
+2. Lists all Azure users with insufficient security settings and add them to a new Jira ticket.

 Get started with Blink today to see how easy automation can be.